 What is the WaterSure Scheme?

 If you get help through the WaterSure scheme, your water bill will be capped.
 This means you will not pay any more than the average metered bill for the area your water company deals with.
-A list of who qualifies can be found via Citizens Advice.
+A list of who qualifies can be found via Citizens Advice (opens in new tab).

 How do I apply for the WaterSure scheme online?

-*At time of publication.
+All figures correct at time of publication.